onyx-and-iris/obsws-ruby/README.md

 ### Events

-Register `on_` callback methods.
-Method names should match the api event but snake cased.
+Register blocks with the Event client using the `on` method.
+The event data will be passed to the block.

 example: